 |Graduate||bachelor's degree from accredited institution|

 For the purpose of retention, university academic good standing for degree-seeking students is defined as maintaining a minimum cumulative GPA of 2.00.
-This standard is in effect for all students, regardless of catalog year, beginning in fall 2013.
+This standard is in effect for all students regardless of catalog year.

 A student with an academic warning or on academic probation is considered in conditional good standing and is permitted to enroll.